snlacks/frontend-monorepo/README.md

-Portal for my generative AI app
+Portal for my generative AI app, using NextJS as the base.